 As a composer and producer, Ed has numerous television and radio commercials to his credit, including national spots for Whirlpool, McDonalds, Pert Shampoo and Betty Crocker.

 Ed moved to Los Angeles in 1998 to pursue the myriad of musical opportunities offered by the L.A. entertainment industry.
 Very soon after his migration he began working on a regular basis with some of the elite of the L.A. jazz scene, including tenor players Teddy Edwards and Pete Christlieb, trumpeters Conte and Pete Candoli, as well as vocalists Anita O’Day and Bill Henderson.
 Ed worked with Anita during her last years as she staged a final come-back after a lengthy illness.
 He arranged and performed on Bill Henderson’s critically acclaimed “Live At The Kennedy Center” recording, which charted nationally.
 Ed is widely regarded as a premier vocal accompanist, enjoying long working relationships with artists ranging from jazz vocalist Spanky Wilson to pop and jazz singer Joanie Sommers, and served as musical director for Marilyn King of the King Sisters nearly since his initial move to Los Angeles.
 In addition, he was mentored by the great studio drummer and Rock and Roll Hall-of-Fame member Earl Palmer, and enjoyed being the pianist in his regular trio until Earl’s retirement.
-As further evidence of his unique and diverse skills, he is currently creative director/producer for a major producer of content for the high-tech player-piano market, plays the accordion for TV and film soundtracks (as well as performed with the Symphony Silicon Valley in San Jose, California for the first North American orchestral performance of the complete Lord of the Rings soundtrack trilogy performed live to film) and is staff organist at the Walt Disney Company’s El Capitan Theater in Hollywood.
+As further evidence of his unique and diverse skills, he is currently creative director/producer for a major producer of content for the high-tech player-piano market; performs on the accordion for TV and film soundtracks (as well as performed with the Symphony Silicon Valley in San Jose, California for the first North American orchestral performance of the complete Lord of the Rings soundtrack trilogy performed live to film) and is staff organist at the Walt Disney Company’s El Capitan Theater in Hollywood.